 Holidays can increase everyone’s stress levels.
 Let’s face it.
 Women suffer the most from holiday stress.
 Travel, family, late nights, non-stop eating, cooking, entertaining…it can zap your energy, put on extra pounds and turn you into a grumpy mess.

-Holidays mess with our hormones!
+Holidays mess with our hormone balance!

 Cortisol is up!
 You’re on edge, forgetting things, and making the sixth visit to the grocery store in two days.
 Yes, it’s the holidays!
 If you’ve been on the road to hormone balance, holiday stress can be an unwanted detour.